roopemyller/SoftwareDevelopmentSkillsFrontEndCourse/README.md

-This is my SDS FrontEnd course repository.
+This is my (Roope Myller) SDS FrontEnd course repository.

 In project folder is my project and there is separate readme to explain that.